natural-harmonia-gropius/hdr-toys/README.md

   If you've confirmed these settings and the problem persists, please submit an issue.

-- **UI/OSD looks washed out.**

-  To ensure the video input meets the standards, I use a little trick by setting `target-prim` and `target-trc` to match the input values.
-As a side effect, the OSD inevitably appears washed out.

-- **What does hdr-toys.js do?**

-  HDR videos generally include metadata with luminance information, but shaders cannot access this data directly. `hdr-toys.js` provides a way to indirectly pass the necessary information using the [glsl-shader-opts](https://mpv.io/manual/master/#options-glsl-shader-opts).

-  It also passes the number of frames for 1/3 second to reduce flickering, helping to smooth out rapid brightness changes.

 - **I feel the video always looks too dark.**

   This issue arises from the inability to determine the reference white of the video, which is unfortunately not included in the metadata.